casangi/casadocs/docs/tasks/task_sdintimaging.rst

 .. _Development:

 Development
-   This page gives a brief explanation of the code design.

-   --CASA Developer--

    This page gives an overview of the code design and future development work that needs to be done.
 Detailed information on the algorithm can be found on the chapter page on "`Joint Single